UPPMAX/programming_formalisms/docs/git/img/README.md

-# Images connected to stteps in the project
+# Images connected to steps in the project